xiaobixu/Flasky/README.md

 ## Acceptance Criteria ##

-As an end user I can:
+As a UI user I can:

 1: Register through web portal

-2: Review my user information from the main view
+2: Review my own user information from the main view

 As an API Consumer I can:

 1: Review users registered in system

 2: If authenticated I can get personal information of users

 3: If authenticated I can update personal information of users